koficodedat/reduct/docs/internal/implementation/wasm-package-implementation-plan.md

 ### Current Status (as of April 2024)

-We have successfully implemented the foundation of the WebAssembly package:
+We have successfully implemented the foundation of the WebAssembly package and integrated it with the data structures package:

 - Created the package structure with proper organization
 - Implemented core WebAssembly utilities (loader, memory management, feature detection, error handling)
 - Designed and implemented the acceleration API with proper interfaces and adapters
 - Created benchmarking and profiling tools
 - Set up testing infrastructure with unit tests
+- Implemented WebAssembly accelerators for numeric operations
+- Implemented WebAssembly accelerators for sorting algorithms
-- Implemented JavaScript placeholders for WebAssembly accelerators
+- Implemented WebAssembly accelerators for statistical operations
+- Integrated WebAssembly acceleration with the List implementation
+- Integrated WebAssembly acceleration with the HAMTPersistentVector implementation
+- Created examples demonstrating WebAssembly acceleration
-- Created example usage code
+- Created benchmarks for WebAssembly-accelerated data structures

 ### Next Steps

 1. **Implement Actual WebAssembly Modules**
-   - Set up the Rust build pipeline
-   - Implement WebAssembly modules for list operations (map, filter, reduce, sort)
+   - Implement Rust-based WebAssembly modules for numeric operations
+   - Implement SIMD-accelerated versions of numeric operations
-   - Create memory-efficient data structures in WebAssembly
+   - Create optimized memory management for WebAssembly modules

-2. **Integrate with Data Structures Package**
+2. **Expand Data Structures Integration**
-   - Update the List implementation to use WebAssembly acceleration
+   - Add WebAssembly acceleration to Map and Set
-   - Add WebAssembly acceleration to other data structures
+   - Optimize WebAssembly acceleration for HAMTPersistentVector

 3. **Expand Benchmarking**
    - Create comprehensive benchmarks for WebAssembly vs. JavaScript